jessehhydee/scorm-multi-sco-manifest/README.md

 This script creates a `imsmanifest.xml` file in your `./dist/` directory as per SCORM requirements.

-DISCLAIMER:
-Built for SCORM version 1.2 - not SCORM 2004.

 ### Usage

 Add the following to your `package.json` build script: